PriFi: Low-Latency Anonymity for Organizational Networks: Introduction

-We present \prifi, the first low-latency anonymous communication network tailored to organizational networks. \prifi provides identities protection and tracking resistance against internal and external eavesdroppers; users connected to \prifi are assured that their communications are indistinguishable from the communications of other \prifi users. \prifi works at the network-level --- like a VPN --- using DC-nets to anonymize IP packet flows.
-Unlike a VPN, the \prifi server inside the organization is not trusted, and users remain protected in case of compromise. \prifi provides low-latency, traffic-agnostic communication (\ie suitable for delay-sensitive applications such as streaming and VoIP) at the cost of a reasonably higher bandwidth usage.
+We present \prifi, the first low-latency anonymous communication network tailored to organizational networks. \prifi provides anonymity against global eavesdroppers: Users are assured that their communication patterns are indistinguishable from the communications of other \prifi users, even if the local network infrastructure is compromised.
+To anonymize IP packet flows, \prifi works at the network level like a VPN\@.
+Unlike a VPN, however, PriFi's security does not depend on a single endpoint, and the protocol provably resists traffic analysis. \prifi provides low-latency, traffic-agnostic communication suitable for delay-sensitive applications such as streaming and VoIP, at the cost of higher LAN bandwidth usage.

-\prifi uses DC-nets in a new three-tier architecture composed of clients and a relay (\eg~a router) in a LAN, and \emph{\servers}, servers that are possibly geographically distributed in the Internet (Figure~\ref{fig:network_setup}).
-Not only is this architecture compatible with organizational networks, but it also enables \prifi to avoid a major latency overhead often present in other ACNs.
-Unlike previous DC-nets systems, which use multi-hop, multi-round protocols and costly server-to-server communications~\citep{corrigan2010dissent, wolinsky2012dissent, corrigan2013verdict}, \prifi achieves significantly lower latency by removing unnecessary communication hops while providing similar guarantees.
-A notable difference is that the traffic from clients remains on its usual network path Client$\leftrightarrow$Router$\leftrightarrow$Internet and does not go through the \servers.
+Compared with previous work, \prifi significantly reduces communication latency through a new three-tier architecture composed of \emph{clients}, a \emph{relay} in the LAN (\eg a router), and \emph{\server} servers that are geographically distributed over the Internet (Figure~\ref{fig:network_setup}).
+This architecture is compatible with organizational networks, and enables \prifi to avoid major latency overheads present in other ACNs.
+Unlike previous DC-net systems that use multi-hop, multi-round protocols, and costly server-to-server communications~\citep{corrigan2010dissent, wolinsky2012dissent, corrigan2013verdict}, \prifi achieves similar guarantees while removing all server-to-server communications from the latency-critical path.
+To produce anonymous output, \prifi ciphertexts pre-computed and sent by the \servers are combined locally at the relay, so that relay$\leftrightarrow$\server delay does not affect the latency experienced by clients.
+Moreover, the traffic from clients remains on its usual network path, client$\leftrightarrow$relay$\leftrightarrow$destination, and does not go through the \servers.
+Some added latency results from buffering and software processing, but not from additional network hops.
+As a result, \prifi's latency is $2$ orders of magnitude lower than the closest related work with the same setup~\citep{wolinsky2012dissent}.